A Journey of Truth, Transformation, and Self-Discovery

 How to deal with it?

-According to Janet Conner, author of Writing Down Your Soul, we have an individual subconscious and a collective subconscious.
+Janet Conner, the author of Writing Down Your Soul, explains we have an individual subconscious and a collective subconscious.
 Furthermore, we have to deal with our personal history, and also the starving artist portrait for so long in our society.

 You have to ask questions to retrieve the information from the subconscious mind, lots and lots of questions.
-Moreover, questions that lead to other questions with not right or wrong answers.
+Moreover, questions that lead to other questions with no right or wrong answers.

 As you can ponder the process is endless, it up to you to make it a habit.

 What Expressive Writing Can Do for You?

-Mark Matousek, author of Writing to Awaken, conveys expressive writing has boundless amazing positive benefits that improve physical and mental health, such as:
+Mark Matousek, the author of Writing to Awaken, conveys expressive writing has boundless amazing positive benefits that improve physical and mental health, such as:

 – Psychological empowerment